Skip to main content

 Q. How do I create a LEED report using cove.tool?

-A. You need to assign occupied and unoccupied spaces for your rooms in the drawing.tool and make sure it is exported from drawing.tool to 3D Analysis to generate the LEED report.
-You will be able to find the "Create LEED report button" clickable in the 3D Analysis page once you export from drawing.tool to 3D Analysis.
+A. You need to assign occupied and unoccupied spaces for your rooms using the cove.tool geometry workflow and then go to 3D Analysis to generate the LEED report.
+You will be able to find the "Create LEED report button" clickable in the 3D Analysis page once you assign occupied and unoccupied spaces for your geometry within cove.tool.
 For further context checkout this: occupied-vs-unoccupied-rooms-and-leed-report.

 Related Articles: